dannyvankooten/AltoRouter/README.md

 * Flexible regular expression routing (inspired by [Sinatra](http://www.sinatrarb.com/))
 * Custom regexes
 * Support a config file who is like Yaml
+* Configure your style of use : Memory or Speed

 ## Getting started